 Students may only enroll in the Executive LLM on a part-time basis.
 Part-time students are generally limited to taking six credits per semester, and working attorneys rarely take more than 4 credits in a semester.
 All graduate tax students must complete a total of 24 credits.
 Part-time degree candidates, such as those enrolled in the Executive LLM, must complete 20 of these credits in graduate tax courses, including a course in tax procedure.
 If a student has taken a tax procedure course in law school this requirement may be waived.
 All students must maintain a B- (2.667) grade point average.
 On a part-time basis, a student may take up to five years to complete the degree, with most part-time students finishing their studies in about three years.
 It is expected that applicants complete a basic federal income tax course before enrolling in the LLM program, though a zero credit online income tax survey course is available.

 Exams aren’t usually thought of by prospective students, but they present an important logistical issue.
 Students in the executive program are currently eligible to use the remote proctoring service.
 This option is exclusively available for Executive LLM students and is not available to full-time or part-time tax LLM students, JD students, etc. Part-tiem students located outside of the New York City metro area may petition to examine remotely, however.
 This service allows Executive LLM students to examine in their home or office, subject to video and audio monitoring.
 The date of the exam is fixed and cannot be changed except in exigent circumstances, exactly as with our on campus students.
 Some adjustments can be made for Executive LLM students in other time zones to avoid early morning or late night testing and so that they can test during our hours of technical support availability.
-Students beginning in the fall of 2010 will incur a fee of $150 to obtain the remote proctor device, which we intend to use as a means of proctoring exams remotely for the near future.